- Discover the secrets of Porto, Lisbon and the Douro Valley

 My ultimate destination was Lisbon, but along the way were many little treats as I called in at towns and villages that are not necessarily on the tourism trail.
 The lively beach town of Nazare, with waves regularly reaching over 20 feet high had me (and others along the promenade) gasping in awe at the majestic power of the sea.
 Further inland, the university town of Coimbra – at first glance, unremarkable – was a real treat with its riverside medieval old town rising up into the hills.
 Another pleasant surprise was the town of Aveiro.
 A fascinating history of boom and bust has left its mark on this pretty town.
 Canals criss-cross the streets as gondola-like fishing boats, once used to gather seaweed, float serenely past brightly coloured fishing cottages.

 And finally, onto Lisbon.
 A city that has changed much since my last visit a decade ago.
-The impressive Monument to the Discoveries, Belem Tower and Monastery of Jeronimos of course are still as captivating as ever.
+The impressive Monument to the Discoveries, Belem Tower and Monastery of Jeronimos are of course still as captivating as ever.
 But around the rest of the city, there is a real sense of warmth and positivity.
 New buildings complement the skyline, improved transport move people around with ease and the food on offer just gets better.
 Speaking with many local Lisboetas, it doesn’t take long before the conversation turns to food.
 There is a real passion for the subject that I was completely taken with.
 Salt cod, sardines, sea bream and more fish, too numerous to mention, are regularly served up in the capital’s many eateries.
 From high-end dining to the most basic café – the premise is always the same: get the freshest fish and let its wonderful flavour speak for itself.
 Aside from the food, Lisbon boasts some fantastic sights and indeed sounds.
 As I walked home through the Alfama district, the distinctive sounds of Fado (a Portuguese performance, not dissimilar to flamenco) crept out of cosy looking bars.
 A lovely final memory of this fantastic city and, indeed, diverse country.

 The Passionate Traveller